Agents of S.H.I.E.L.D. series finale: "The End Is at Hand"

 Following the events of "Brand New Day", Agents Daisy Johnson, Alphonso "Mack" Mackenzie, and Daniel Sousa find S.H.I.E.L.D.'s mobile headquarters, Zephyr One, empty as a series of tractor beams pull them into the Chronicom ship.
-Chronicom leader Sibyl, Nathaniel Malick, and Inhuman Kora imprison Deke Shaw and Jemma Simmons after injecting her with a serum to dissolve her memory implant to locate her husband Leo Fitz.
+Chronicom leader Sibyl, Nathaniel Malick, and Inhuman Kora imprison Deke Shaw and Jemma Simmons after injecting Simmons with a serum to dissolve her memory implant to locate her husband Leo Fitz.
 As Simmons' memory is affected, Shaw attempts to help her remember.
 Johnson infiltrates the ship to save them while Mack and Sousa defend Zephyr One from Chronicoms and work on their escape plan.
 Aware of their presence, Sibyl orders Malick not to interfere with Johnson and Simmons' reunion as it will increase their chances of finding Fitz.
 As Sibyl predicted, Johnson reunites with Shaw and Simmons and jogs the latter's memory, but Kora interrupts the process when she confronts Johnson, who refuses to fight her.
 Conflicted, Kora lets Johnson escape and confides in Malick, who stuns her.
 Shaw, Simmons, and Johnson return to Zephyr One and successfully escape the Chronicom ship.

 At S.H.I.E.L.D.'s remaining base, the Lighthouse, Phil Coulson works to decipher a sudden surge of signals while Melinda May and Elena "Yo-Yo" Rodriguez initiate lockdown protocols as John Garrett teleports in and begins setting up explosives around the base.
 Together, they trap Garrett with a power inhibiting device and contact Malick, hoping to stop the explosives from going off, but Malick detonates them anyway.
 Garrett is injured in the blast, but Coulson believes he may be an asset to them and saves him.
 Recovering from Malick's betrayal, Garrett decides to join S.H.I.E.L.D.
 Coulson identifies the signal as the location of an 0-8-4, and with Garrett's help, he, May, and Yo-Yo teleport to the speakeasy in New York, where Garrett is killed on arrival.
 There, they meet several S.H.I.E.L.D. agents, who have also heard the signal and all brought a package containing an 0-8-4, per the late Enoch's instructions.
 Johnson, Mack, Simmons, Shaw, and Sousa arrive and the team reunite.
 Despite losing her memory, Simmons subconsciously constructs a portal device with the 0-8-4s and uses her wedding ring to activate it, bringing Fitz to their location, who soon realizes that Simmons's memory has been affected.